When should you move from manual to automation with APIs?

 There are some complications, however.
 Different countries require different payment details, which makes multi-country batch uploads prone to user errors.
 Similarly, when you’re in a rush and trying to complete payments quickly without checking each entry, it’s easy for a single stray keystroke to cause one of your payments to fail, go to the wrong recipient, or send the incorrect amount – all costly errors.

-Option 3: API Integration
+Option 3: API integration

-Pro: High speed, high accuracy
+Pro: High-speed, high accuracy

 Con: Some setup

 Now for the good stuff!
-Although API integration takes some upfront investment, it will automatically follow whatever logic you set up on your end to fire off quick and accurate payments at low cost.
+Although API integration takes some upfront investment, it will automatically follow whatever logic you set up to fire off quick and accurate payments at low cost.
 And no manual oversight is required from you.
 Airwallex employs a mix of automatic and hands-on transaction monitoring to ensure the compliance and safety of every payment.

 [Related: Nine actionable tips to set up your eCommerce financials for success]